zakcali/haplomat2arlequin/README.md

 # haplomat2arlequin
-convert HLA data from Hapl-o-Mat to Arlequin
+converts HLA data from Hapl-o-Mat to Arlequin
+This is not a server server side program.
+Written in pure JavaScript, so you must save html file to your computer, start it in a browser, by double clicking the html file.
+Your csv or tab-delimited file must be in your disk, and you must load it by using haplomat2arlequin.html

 one can analyse HLA data with various software